 JEFFREY TOWN SETS AN EXAMPLE FOR DISASTER RISK REDUCTION

-When Jamaica presented its first Voluntary National Review earlier this year, outlining the country’s progress on the Sustainable Development Goals (SDGs), disaster risk reduction and resilience were highlighted by the Government as key areas to achieve the 2030 targets.
+When Jamaica presented its first Voluntary National Review in 2018, outlining the country’s progress on the Sustainable Development Goals (SDGs), disaster risk reduction and resilience were highlighted by the Government as key areas to achieve the 2030 targets.

 Jeffrey Town farmers know what this means and are addressing risk and resilience in multiple ways — while contributing to the SDGs.
 The community has built gabion walls to fight land slippage, constructed draining ponds to control water movement on hillsides, and installed solar and wind power plants to reduce deforestation and dependence on expensive grid electricity — which can be lacking for several weeks after disasters.
 Efforts to diversify agriculture and new organic farming methods have resulted in lower economic vulnerability and decreased chemical degradation.
 And fruit-bearing trees such as pineapples and breadfruit have been planted to both stabilize hillsides and serve local diets.
 The activities were supported by the UNDP-implemented GEF-Small Grants Programme.